lucaz88/FunTraits/Readme.md

 # Snakemake workflow for genetic trait annotation

 This repo contains a Snakmeake implementation of the annotation pipeline published in  <https://www.nature.com/articles/s42003-022-03184-4> .
-It allows for and easy implementation and deployment of several annotation tools:
+It allows for and easy implementation and deployment of several **annotation tools**:

 * prokka
 * KEGG Orthology (including insight analyses of phytohormones production, DHPS and taurine utilization)